kenyee/requery-wiki/Defining-Entities.md

-Requery works by using abstract classes or interfaces to define the structure of an entity.
-These classes should be marked with the @Entity annotation.
+requery works by using abstract classes or interfaces to define the structure of an entity.
+These classes should be marked with the `@Entity` annotation.
 Classes marked with this annotation will have a corresponding Entity class generated for them by the requery annotation processor.
 This generated class will inherit from the original class, and be used as the proxy class to store the state of the object.
 This is how requery avoids reflection.

 Example: